 A set of protocols, called AAA or Triple-A, covering authentication, authorization, and accounting services, offers you a detailed access management system for IT networks.
 Frequently used AAA solutions for different network components, such as corporate LAN and WAN networks, ISPs, cellular networks, firewalls, routers, and switches, can be managed by policy-based security servers, such as Cisco ACS.
 However, the end-of-life of Cisco ACS and the end of the software support have led to a search for an alternative solution to Cisco ACS.

-Before examining the best AAA server in detail, which would be an alternative to Cisco ACS regarding data and access security, it would be useful to detail the working principle of Cisco ACS and the areas in which it is used and how.
-Understanding the importance of Cisco ACS regarding the security and sustainability of access management systems is very important in terms of examining the way the replacing system works and its advantages.
+Before examining the best AAA server in detail, which would be an alternative to Cisco ACS for data and access security, it would be useful to detail the working principle of Cisco ACS and the areas in which it is used and how.
+Understanding the importance of Cisco ACS regarding the security and sustainability of access management systems is very important in terms of examining the way the replacement system works and its advantages.

 For example, ACS 5.x allows you to control the network access regarding dynamic conditions within the IT network.
 ACS 5.x, a rule-based policy model, meets the complex access policy requirements.
 The system lays out basic work areas regarding access security under the two main AAA protocols (TACACS+ and RADIUS).

 Under the TACACS+ protocol, ACS plays a role in managing IT devices such as switches, routers, wireless access points, and gateways.
 In addition to facilitating processes in the management of Cisco and non-Cisco assets, it also enables the management of services such as ACS, Virtual Private Network (VPN), and firewall.